CristinaZhangchan/DWI_DCE_CDFR-DNN_/README.md

 5.Generation of dataset for training can be seen in 'dataset.py'.

-6.The 'model_test.py' is to caculate the value of Accuracy and AUC.
+6.The 'model_test.py' is to caculate the value of accuracys and AUCs.

 7.The processed datasets are avaliable (https://www.kaggle.com/datasets/starzh10/breastcaner-subtypes).